-The East Central Scotland Colleges Collaboration is a new venture formed by Edinburgh College, Fife College, Forth Valley College and West Lothian College, with the purpose to jointly collaborate on a curriculum proposition that would meet the needs of the local and wider region during the economic recovery of the Covid-19 pandemic.
+The East Central Scotland Colleges Collaboration is a venture formed by Edinburgh College, Fife College, Forth Valley College and West Lothian College, with the purpose to jointly collaborate on a curriculum proposition that would meet the needs of the local and wider region during the economic recovery of the Covid-19 pandemic.
 The Colleges worked together using bespoke and accelerated Regional impact Assessment Data from SDS and evaluated this labour market intelligence data against 8 identified priority sectors.
 Through a series of workshops the consortium collectively generated 8 distinct curriculum product offerings that were aligned to the priority groups and sectors and possible funding streams.
-These products were presented to the chief executives, and subsequently evaluated by

-Scottish Government with a view to taking forward with a range of measures to implementation.
 Scottish Government sanctioned that Skills Boost and HNC Accelerator would be taken forward to be funded, with rollout across the whole sector.
-Each of the colleges have defined what curriculum they will lead on, and joint marketing has begun, along with an agreement for cross referral should there be any unmet demand.
+Each of the colleges defined what curriculum they will lead on, and joint marketing was undertaken, along with an agreement for cross referral should there be any unmet demand.
 This provision is aligned to the Young Persons Guarantee and Transitions Training Fund.